liatrio/adop-docker-compose/README.md

 The platform runs anywhere that [docker engine runs](https://docs.docker.com/engine/installation/binaries/), allowing for local evaluation using local storage.
 The platform is also capable of being stood up on a Docker swarm cluster; built in commands will toss the entire LDOP stack (including extensions) onto a swarm.

-The [Liatrio DevOps Platform](https://github.com/liatrio/ldop-docker-compose) (LDOP) is [Liatrio](https://liatrio.com/)'s adaptation of Accenture's platform, [ADOP](https://github.com/Accenture/adop-docker-compose), for use with our customers.
+The [Liatrio DevOps Platform](https://github.com/liatrio/ldop-docker-compose) is [Liatrio](https://liatrio.com/)'s adaptation of Accenture's platform, [ADOP](https://github.com/Accenture/adop-docker-compose), for use with our customers.

-## What's the Difference between LDOP and ADOP?
+## What's The Difference Between LDOP and ADOP?

 ### Primary Differences